 Keeping your restaurant fully staffed is a top priority.
 And, if you’re like most general managers or business owners, you don’t have the luxury of a company recruiter who knows all the tricks of the trade and can find employees when the need arises.
 But, that doesn’t mean you can’t be inventive.
-There are several ways you can find great employees.
-In fact, most are often overlooked (by your competitors too!) and are low cost or free.
+This post will include to options for those wondering how to find employees.

 1. Strike up casual conversations with strangers

-As odd as this might sound, good employees can literally be found everywhere—in the grocery store, at the movie theater or while in line to renew your driver’s license.
+As odd as this might sound, finding employees can happen anywhere—in the grocery store, at the movie theater or while in line to renew your driver’s license.
 As you talk to people and notice that they have qualities that would make them a great fit for your team, ask if they’re looking for work.
 If they say yes, let them know you own/manage the greatest restaurant in the area and would like to schedule a formal interview if they’re interested.

 3. Stay in contact with professors and mentors

 College is a wonderful place to find eager, hardworking people who could be a benefit to your business.
 If you have ever taken classes yourself, you likely have a favorite professor or two who could let you know if they recently learned of someone looking for work.
 And mentors can be more trade-specific and diverse.
 Their knowledge of people in need of work is priceless.

 4. How to find employees through past applicants